MicrosoftDocs/nav-content/dynamics-nav-app/ui-post-sales.md

 ---
-title: Understanding How To Post Sales Documents | Microsoft Docs
+title: Understanding How To Post Sales Documents
 description: Learn about the different posting functions to post sales documents.
 services: project-madeira
 documentationcenter: ''